 How much should I save before investing?

-How much I need to save is a very relative topic.
+How to save money for future Investment is a very subjective topic.
 Everyone does not have same expenses.
 Everyone does not earn same amount of money.
 Since you are using internet, it will be safe to assume, you have income and you want to save money for future.
 If you earn money, then do a simple math, calculate your monthly income and expenses.
 Say your your monthly salary income is 30,000 rs, you have a rental property, that earns you 10,000 rs.
 So, your total income is 40,000 a month.

-What is the best way to save money for future?
+What is the best way to save money for future Investment?

 Saving 50% of your paycheck is a great way to start.
 First check all your expenses and cut on spending, take a bigger chunk and save it.
 Save it in a higher yielding account, may be it is liquid fund or a high yielding savings account or short term FDs.
 Make sure you are making more than the inflation rate.
 Or at least at par.
 Do not buy into equity products or bond products.
 The notional values fluctuate and you want a stable fund with easy access for emergency.
 To redeem equity or bond funds you need few days.